anchovycation/metronom/README.md

 ### 3. Define `Model`
 `Model` is redis hash maper.
 It has two diffirent flow.
 + `flex`: you don't need to define schema.
-All hash keys dynamicly mapped
+All hash keys dynamically mapped
-+ 'schema based': You define type, default value etc. in to the schema and metronom use it read/write operation.
++ `schema based`: You define type, default value etc. in to the schema and metronom use it read/write operations.
 Keys not found in the schema are ignored.
 ```js
 const userModel = metronom.define(
 // const userModel = new Model(